Course Syllabus

 Specifically, this course offers students concise coverage of three areas in mathematics and applied mathematics that we use extensively in mathematical and quantitative economics.
 The course content is split into three modules:

-Assignments will include exercises in MATLAB (because there is little value today in doing much arithmetic or calculus by hand), while exams will test basic understanding of the mathematical content.
+Assignments will include exercises in MATLAB (because there is little value today in doing much arithmetic or calculus by hand, and you have free access through the Rice site license), while exams will test basic understanding of the mathematical content.

 AI-Assisted Learning (Optional):

-• If you are comfortable using other software platforms, you are also encouraged to use Github Copilot or other AI tools.
+- If you are comfortable using other IDEs, you are also encouraged to use Github Copilot or other AI tools.

 Textbook: